 Another example of difference is that the Cursillo Retreat is very structured and provides very little flexibility.
 The ACTS Retreat, on the other hand, represents the wishes of the Director and team in selection of presentations.
 No two ACTS retreats are exactly alike.
 There are certain events that are required but each retreat is unique because of the individuality of each team.

 The ACTS and The Cursillo Retreats do the work of the Holy Spirit and both are needed.
-The ACTS Movement shall always be grateful to the Cursillo Movement for its beginnings and its foundation.
+The ACTS community shall always be grateful to the Cursillo program for its beginnings and its foundation.
 The ACTS retreat has gradually become a Parish Weekend Retreat patterned after the description of the early Church in the Acts of the Apostles (ACTS 2:42-47); breaking bread together, worshipping together, receiving instruction together, sharing in common, and reaching out in loving service.

 After the Weekend, participants are encouraged to reach out to parish activities.
 ACTS does not want to be thought of as a "Group", but as parishioners that have been on a special retreat and now have a greater interest in parish ministry involvement.
-Many men and women too numerous to mention here have added much and continue to add to the ACTS Movement through the inspiration of the Holy Spirit.
+Many men and women too numerous to mention here have added much and continue to add to the ACTS retreats through the inspiration of the Holy Spirit.

 was founded in 1997 to take the ACTS Retreat to new Parishes all over the world so that the ACTS Community would be alive in all parishes.
 ACTS has grown much since 1987, and is now in Alaska, California, Connecticut and Missouri, as well as all over Texas.